gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-latest-specification.md

 - `reason`: optional.
 A explanation why the dependency is used.
 Can typically be used to explain why a specific version is requested.
 - `attributes`: optional.
 If set, attributes will override the consumer attributes during dependency resolution for this specific dependency.
 - `requestedCapabilities`: optional.
 If set, declares the capabilities that the dependency must provide in order to be selected.
 See `capabilities` above for the format.
-- `inheritStrictConstraints`: optional.
+- `inheritStrictVersions`: optional.
 If set to `true`, all strict version constraints of the target module will be treated as if they were defined on the variant defining this dependency.
 - `inheritConstraints`: optional.
 If set to `true`, all `forSubgraph` version constraints of the target module will be treated as if they were defined on the variant defining this dependency.
 - `thirdPartyCompatibility`: optional.
 Includes additional information to be used if the dependency points at a module that did **not** publish Gradle module metadata.